dbroockman/repeated-online-panel-experiments/README.md

 Example survey instruments are available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/WKR39N) for a previous experiment using this design (see "Miami t0.pdf", etc.).

+## Reinterview

+High reinterview rates are critical for the experimental design.
+With the below practices both university and non-university researchers have seen response rates over 75%.
+We have not tested the importance of these practices individually, however.

-## Re-Survey Solicitation Emails
+### Solicitation Emails

 We ask respondents for their email addresses and ask them to complete follow up surveys with solicitations sent to these email addresses.
 Examples of these solicitaitons are available [here](reinterview recruitment).

-Several other practices may help increase reinterview rates, although we have not tested their importance.
 We usually send 3 emails per re-interview survey -- an original solicitation and two reminders.
 We leave the re-interview survey open for at least two weeks.

+### Text Reminders

 As described above in the "Twilio" section we also send a text message to coincide with the first reinterview invitation email.

+### Rapid Incentive Delivery

 We ensure the incentives for the baseline survey are sent promptly, and definitely before an invitation for a reinterview wave arrives.

+### Valid Emails

-A final factor helping reinterview rates is our use of Briteverify -- this increases the share of emails at which we solicit reinterviews that are valid.
+As described above, a final factor helping reinterview rates is our use of BriteVerify -- this increases the share of emails at which we solicit reinterviews that are valid.

 # Treatment and Placebo Procedure